Chemex Coffeemaker: Brewing coffee

-Coffee is brewed by first folding the paper filter into shape by using the folded side with a printed number 3, where the pour spout is located and placing it into the neck of the flask.
+Coffee is brewed by first folding the paper filter into shape, placing the folded side with a printed number 3, where the pour spout is located and placing it into the neck of the flask.
 The Chemex filter should be rinsed with hot water to remove any paper taste.
 After dumping the water, ground coffee is added to the rinsed paper filter.
-The coarse grind will resemble kosher salt for the best flavor.
-Hot water (93–96 C is then poured through the coffee and filter, depositing brewed coffee into the flask.
+A coarse grind resembling kosher salt is typically recommended for the brewing process.
+Hot water at 93–96 C is then poured through the coffee and filter, depositing brewed coffee into the flask.
 There is a spout located on the top half of the brewer.
 This allows for easily pouring out coffee post brew and ensures airflow while brewing, avoiding vacuum sealing.